angelrps/Data_Science_Snippets/ML_Supervised_Learning_Python.md

 ### 2.1.4.
 Bias
 It is the average of errors (prediction values minus real values).<br />
 Negative errors will compensate positive ones.<br />
-Generall, high Bias means we are not capturing the complexity of the problem.

 **With numpy**
 ```python